 Purpose

-Seeks to increase public safety by supporting cross-system collaboration to improve responses and outcomes for youth with mental illness (MI) or co-occurring mental illness and substance abuse (CMISA who come into contact with the juvenile justice system.
+Provides grant funding to increase public safety by supporting cross-system collaboration to improve responses and outcomes for youth under age 18 with mental health disorders (MHD) or co-occurring mental health and substance use disorders (MHSUDs) who come into contact with the juvenile justice system.

-Funding program requires a two-phase process consisting of planning and implementation activities.
-Applicants must submit one application that details the proposed activities for both phases to develop a coordinated approach to implement or enhance services for justice-involved youth with MI and CMISA.
+The program requires a 2-phase process consisting of planning and implementation activities.
+Applicants must submit 1 application that details the proposed activities for both phases to develop a coordinated approach to implement or enhance services for justice-involved youth with MHD and MHSUD.

 Phase 1 - Planning: Allows 4 to 6 months and up to $50,000 of grant funds to identify specific planning activities to support the implementation of the proposed program